UD-Math-Data-Science-1/notes/clustering/overview.md

 * **Dimension reduction** Find a reduced set of features, or create a small set of new features, that describe the data well.
 * **Outlier detection** Find anomalous values in the data set, and remove them or impute replacements.

-Dimension reduction typically uses more advanced mathematics than you are prepared for, so we will focus on clustering.
+We will focus on clustering.